Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/arc_monitoring_servers/_index.md

     ![Screenshot of searching Azure Policy](./img/search_policy.png)

 - Click on **Assignments**.
-You will see the Azure Policy initiative "_(Ag) Enable Azure Monitor for Hybrid VMs with AMA_".
+You will see the Azure Policy initiative **(Ag) Enable Azure Monitor for Hybrid VMs with AMA**.
 This initiative enables Azure Monitor for the hybrid virtual machines with AMA.
 It takes a Log Analytics workspace as and a Data Collection Rule (DCR) as parameters.

     ![Screenshot of Azure Monitor initiative assignment Azure Policy](./img/azure_monitor_initiative.png)